yanvoi/informal_to_formal_llm/docs/README.md

 A detailed description of the experiments (fine-tuning, metrics, model comparisons) is available in the MLflow system:
 🔗 [Check the experiments on MLflow](https://dagshub.com/informal2formal/mlflow/experiments)

-## Architecture Diagram
+## 🖥️ MLOps Architecture Diagram

-The architecture of the project is designed to facilitate the training, evaluation, and deployment of the text formalization model.
+The MLOps architecture of the project is designed to facilitate the training, evaluation, and deployment of the text formalization model.
 Below is a high-level overview of the components involved:

 ![Architecture Diagram](/docs/archi.drawio.png)